 If you receive more Council Tax Support than you are entitled to, we will send you a new Council Tax Bill with the reduced amount of Council Tax Support.
 If you disagree with a decision about your Council tax Support you can ask us to review the decision and we will look at our decision again within 2 months of your request

 If we have looked again at your case and you are still not happy you can appeal.
-You can find an appeals form with guidance notes in the downloads section at the bottom of this page.
+You can find an appeals form with guidance notes in the 'documents' section of this page.